Another spin around the solar merry-go-round. What will this new year bring?

 Israel will continue her brutal oppression of the Palestinians, but will temper her military aggression in an apparent concession to international pressure.
 The current spate of indiscriminate bombing in Gaza is Israel's last hurrah, her last smack in the Palestinian face.
 At least, for the time being.
 The days of complete freedom to repress and murder Palestinians are coming to an end, temporarily, with the end of the Bush administration.
 Ehud Barak and all those AIPAC demons know that, to continue to maintain Israel's "most favored nation" status with the United States, they will have to throw a bone to the new administration, and that means sparing the rod... for a while anyway.

-Hillary Clinton's State Department will move heaven and earth to prevent a war between India and Pakistan.
+war between India and Pakistan.
 The Indians, holding all the trump cards, will eventually go along with those efforts, but will hold out long enough to get some fat economic concessions.
 There won't be any talk about curbing India's nuclear weapons program.

 Pakistan itself will see a military coup, with tacit US support.
 American interests will be much better served with a friendly military strongman sitting in Islamabad than with some kind of messy electoral democracy.